JulianKnodt/pars3d/readme.md

 deserialization is the final step, but if I/O is done in a long-living process this may be slower than necessary.

+For FBX parsing, my philosophy is if there's something I didn't expect it should crash.
+Immediately.
+This is great for figuring out exactly what is wrong, but if your input FBX file doesn't fit what is expected it will not work at all.
+Better than silently being wrong though.

 #### Why does this exist?

 I started this library primarily for parsing 3D models for geometry processing.
 Initially, it